The Investment Clock

 Tracking the movement through each of the Clock’s quadrants: Reflation, Recovery, Overheat, and Stagflation, can guide rotation across assets and sectors.

 In order to use the Investment Clock, you need a way to tell the time.
 This can be easier said than done, and is dependent on an accurate reading and interpretation of the indicator data.

 At RLAM, our asset allocation team are responsible for ‘telling the time’ on the Investment Clock.
 Head of Multi Asset, Trevor Greetham, and Senior Economist, Melanie Baker, work closely together to undertake a rigorous analysis of the data used to ‘set’ the Clock.

 The Investment Clock diagram sums up which asset classes and sectors tend to do best at each stage of the global economic cycle.
 The positioning of each type of investment is based on more than four decades of historical data.

-In addition to their fundamental analysis, the team regularly engages with RLAM’s asset class specialists as well as policymakers and external strategists to formulate their views.
+In addition to this fundamental analysis, the team regularly engages with RLAM’s asset class specialists, as well as policymakers and external strategists, to formulate their views.
 From these multiple sources, the team has a high degree of conviction around their reading of the Clock.

 The Investment Clock is an important part of RLAM thinking but it is only one of a number of intuitive factors included in the Multi Asset team's models.
 Quantitative analysis provides a firm foundation for making an investment decision but our pragmatic investment process leaves room for experience and good judgement to play their part as well.
 History often repeats itself in broad terms but there are unique aspects to every economic cycle.